JulienBalestra/kube-csr/README.md

 The garbage collector can be daemonized with the adapted flags.

-When daemonized, it exposes a prometheus endpoint with the associated [metrics](./docs/metrics.csv).
+When daemonised, it exposes a prometheus endpoint with the associated [metrics](./docs/metrics.csv) and a [pprof](https://golang.org/pkg/net/http/pprof/) endpoint.

 ## Demo